38degrees/draft_approve/README.md

 ### Create a draft for a single object

-Call `save_draft!` to save a draft of a new model, or save draft changes to an existing model.
+Call `draft_save!` to save a draft of a new model, or save draft changes to an existing model.

 Call `draft_destroy!` to draft the deletion of the model.